Pentane: Reactions

-Such reactions are unselective; with n-pentane, the result is a mixture of the 1-, 2-, and 3-chloropentanes, as well as more highly chlorinated derivatives.
+Without zeolite catalysts, such reactions are unselective, so with n-pentane, the result is a mixture of the 1-, 2-, and 3-chloropentanes, as well as more highly chlorinated derivatives.
 Other radical halogenations can also occur.

+Production and occurrence

+Pentane is produced by fractional distillation of petroleum and purified by rectification (successive distillations).

-Pentane is a component of exhaled breath for some individuals.
-A degradation product of unsaturated fatty acids, its presence is associated with certain diseases and cancers.
+It occurs in alcoholic beverages and in hop oil.
+It is a component of exhaled breath for some individuals.
+A degradation product of unsaturated fatty acids, its presence is associated with some diseases and cancers.

+Pentane is a relatively minor component of automobile gasoline, with its share varying within 1–6% in 1990s Sweden, 2–13% in 1990s US and 1–3% in the US in 2011.
+At 62, its octane number (both RON and MON) is quite low.